-Drinking can lead to fetal alcohol syndrome.
-Heavy alcohol consumption during pregnancy can cause fetal alcohol syndrome (FAS), a disorder encompassing a variety of abnormalities.
-FAS babies are lighter, shorter, and have smaller brains than normal babies.
+Drinking alcohol while pregnant in large amounts can cause fetal alcohol syndrome (FAS), a disorder encompassing a variety of abnormalities.
+FAS babies are lighter, shorter and have smaller brains than normal babies.
 Sometimes their brains are malformed, and they may suffer mental retardation as a result.
-Babies with fetal alcohol syndrome have unusual facial characteristics – their eyes appear smaller than usual, their nose is short, their upper lip is thin, and they may have abnormalities of the hands, feet, and heart.
+Babies with fetal alcohol syndrome have unusual facial characteristics – their eyes appear smaller than usual, their nose is short, their upper lip is thin, and they may have abnormalities of the hands, feet and heart.

-What about an occasional glass of wine?
 While one occasional glass of wine with dinner may not be as dangerous, knowing how much is too much is a question no research has answered.
 Studies show that like smoking, alcohol has a dose-related effect.
 This means the more alcohol mother consumes, the more damage her baby is likely to suffer.
 Studies also demonstrate that both binge drinking (five or more drinks on one occasion) and regular drinking (an average of two drinks per day throughout pregnancy) definitely harms babies.
-(One drink means one ounce of hard alcohol, one 8-ounce glass of wine, or one 12-ounce glass of beer.)
+(One drink means one ounce of hard alcohol, one 8-ounce glass of wine or one 12-ounce glass of beer.)
 Obviously, the riskiest time to drink an alcoholic beverage is during the first trimester, compared to the risk at 36 weeks, when babies’ organs are fully formed.
 An occasional, single glass of wine or beer in the last month is unlikely to harm your baby.

-Best to refrain completely.
 It’s important to rely on your common sense, as well as scientific studies.
-Perhaps the safest way is to refrain from drinking alcohol during your pregnancy.
+Perhaps the safest way is to refrain from drinking alcohol while pregnant.
 If you’re at social gatherings where alcoholic drinks are served, drink like a child, because you are carrying one.
 Order your drink “virgin” (without alcohol), or enjoy flavored bottled waters.